sxs-collaboration/spectre/docs/PublicationPolicy.md

     >   which parts of SpECTRE you are using in particular, e.g. the initial
     >   data solver, the evolution scheme, the wave extraction, etc.]
     >
+    > Claims of the paper:
+    >
+    > - [Summarize the main claims you make in the paper.
+In particular, does
+    >   the paper make any claims about physics?]
+    >
     > Please respond with the list of co-authors to include in the paper.
     >
     > Best regards,